that-recsys-lab/librec-auto/librec_auto/docs/source/how-to-slack.rst

 ``python -m librec_auto -k my_password_here run``

 The password can be shared with collaborators via some secure channel.
+The same password will be used for all scripts containing the empty ``<password/>`` element.